MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 ## Government clouds in Teams

-To access Government clouds, Microsoft offers [Government plans](https://products.office.com/government/compare-office-365-government-plans).
-Microsoft Teams platform service is extended to users of government clouds as part of Office 365 Government plans for US.
+To use Microsoft Government clouds services, Microsoft offers [Government plans](https://products.office.com/government/compare-office-365-government-plans).
+All Office 365 Government plans supports Microsoft Teams platform.

-All Microsoft 365 Government plans support Teams platform but the capabilities that are supported may differ for each government cloud.
+Teams platform capabilities that each government cloud supports differ.
 Also, government tenant may not have all the Teams features that's available in a commercial tenant.
 Some are restricted based on security and compliance and other features take time to be rolled out in government clouds.

 Let’s get to know about the different clouds and the Teams capabilities that are supported in each type of government cloud.